Cult of Chucky: Plot

-Andy learns about the murders and realizes Chucky has somehow managed to transfer his soul into multiple bodies at once.
-In a private session with Foley, Nica agrees to be hypnotized in order to access any repressed memories about the murders.
-Foley, who has been sexually abusing Nica, is hit from behind by Chucky.
-Foley believes Nica is the one who assaulted him but is willing to keep quiet in order to blackmail her for more sexual favors.
-Madeleine smothers her Good Guy doll with a pillow, forcing her to confront the repercussions of her real child's death.
-Orderlies bury the doll in order to placate Madeleine.
+Andy learns about the murders and realizes Chucky has somehow transferred his soul into multiple vessels simultaneously.
+Dr. Foley hypnotizes Nica and attempts to assault her, but is knocked out by Chucky, who attempts to coax Nica into killing him.
+Later, Madeleine smothers her Good Guy doll with a pillow, forcing her to confront her real child's death; orderlies bury the doll to placate her.
 Andy commits himself into the institution by assaulting a security guard.
-Carlos, a nurse, delivers a package to Foley—another Good Guy doll with short, shaved hair.
-Madeleine is visited by her own doll and allows it to kill her.
+Carlos, a nurse, delivers a third Good Guy doll to Foley.
+Madeleine is visited by her own doll and allows it to murder her.